Last updated on August 6, 2019 at 06:04 pm

-- Mount screw-on lids from plastic or sturdy glass jars to the underside of shelving for convenient places to store screws, nails, and small items.
+- Mount screw-on lids from plastic or sturdy glass jars to the underside of shelving for convenient places to store screws, nails and other small items.

-- With some scrap wood, create hanging areas for recycling bins for easier access.
+- With some scrap wood, create hanging areas for for easier access to recycling bins.
 This works if you have bins that are a manageable size.

 - A repurposed paper towel holder is perfect for fast access to garbage bags.

-- Brackets made out of scrap wood can hold lawns chairs up and out of the way.
+- Brackets made out of scrap wood can hold lawn chairs up and out of the way.

-- String bungee cords along a recessed wall to store sports balls (or create a small wooden frame yourself).
+- String bungee cords along a recessed wall to store sports balls (or you can create a small wooden frame yourself).

 - Use corners wisely by creating small shelves perfect for storing boots and work shoes.